kennyxli/PictureWaves/README.md

 In PictureWaves, users will be able to:

 - Draw on a canvas.
 Each drawing will produce a sound
 - Put it on loop.
-It will sound of each drawing from left to right.
+It will sound off each of the drawings from left to right.
-- Change the sound
+- Change the sound/color of drawing
 - Play a demo drawing